qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

   you get the text rotated.
 * |changeLabelProperties| :sup:`Change Label`.
 It opens a dialog to change the clicked label properties; it can be the label itself, its coordinates, angle, font, size... as long as this property has been mapped to a field.
+Here you can set the option to |checkbox| :guilabel:`Label every part of a feature`.

 .. warning:: **Label tools overwrite current field values**